Cultural Values

 Let's dive into that a bit.

 In an anthropology sense, culture can be defined as the beliefs, social forms and material traits of a racial, religious or social group.
-The business equivalent of the term is much in the same.
-However, the focus is more around the employees of the workplace.
+The business equivalent of the term is much in the same but is focused more around the employees of the workplace.

-Rather than attempting to create my own choppy explanation of the concept, I will leave the academic thought to the actual professionals: according to the Society for Human Resource Management (
+Rather than attempting to create my own choppy explanation of the concept, I will leave the academic thought to the actual professionals: according to the Society for Human Resource Management (SHRM), “A strong culture is a common denominator among the most successful companies.
+All have consensus at the top regarding cultural priorities, and those values focus not on individuals but on the organization and its goals.”
+So, how do you create a strong culture?